MisanoGo/FoxLin/README.md

 # **_FoxLin_**
-simple, fast, funny column base dbms on python
+simple, fast, funny column based dbms on python

 ### philosophy
-Foxlin developed to create best User experience of DBMS interface for mini projects it is fast because use of numpy array for contain columns data in memory and using pydantic for manage data in program
+Foxlin developed to create the best User experience of DBMS interface for mini projects it is fast because use of numpy array for contain columns data in memory and using pydantic for manage data in program